Keyless entry vulnerability: Manufacturers introduce fixes, but is your car still vulnerable?

 What are the weaknesses in vehicle technology?

-Thatcham conducts security tests which measure how vehicles respond to different types of illegal entry.
+Thatcham conducts security tests that measure how vehicles respond to different types of illegal entry.
 For example, brute-force attacks on locks or identifying digital vulnerabilities.

 Part of its research has focused on the keyless entry/start function, which is easily hacked into by criminals through what’s known as a ‘relay attack’.